ibm-cloud-docs/vpc/file_storage_vpc_view.md

 {{site.data.keyword.attribute-definition-list}}

-# Viewing file shares and mount targets
+# Viewing file shares, share bindings, and mount targets
 {: #file-storage-view}

-You can view all file shares and mount targets in the UI, retrieve their information from the CLI, with the API, or Terraform.
-You can retrieve information for all shares and mount targets, or just the information of a specific resource.
+You can view all file shares, their bindings and mount targets in the UI, retrieve their information from the CLI, with the API, or Terraform.
+You can retrieve information for all shares, bindings, and mount targets, or just the information of a specific resource.
 {: shortdesc}

-## Viewing file shares and mount targets in the UI
+## Viewing file shares, share bindings and mount targets in the UI
 {: #file-storage-view-shares-targets-ui}
 {: ui}